Shinu07/build-fun-triangle/README.md

 This project is made  using technologies like HTML, CSS, JAVASCRIPT

-This website has some triangles related quizzes and calculators .
+This website has some triangles related quizzes and calculators to calculate Hypotenuse and Area of a triangle.

 # screenshot:
 ![Angles-of-Triangles (1)](https://user-images.githubusercontent.com/91987369/205301769-2821fdac-d027-49ba-932b-fb0d2540e1d6.png)